 Search

-The Ultimate Guide to Vaginoplasty, Vulvoplasty and Labiaplasty for 2024
+The Ultimate Guide to Vaginoplasty, Vulvaplasty and Labiaplasty

-Medically reviewed by Jennifer Richman on April 19, 2024.
+Medically reviewed by Nicole M, RN on October 3, 2024.

-Vaginoplasty, vulvoplasty and labiaplasty are gender-affirming genital reconstruction procedures that can have been clinically proven to help certain transgender women and non binary patients feel more aligned with their bodies.
+Vaginoplasty, vulvaplasty (sometimes written as “vulvoplasty”) and labiaplasty are gender-affirming genital reconstruction procedures that can have been clinically proven to help certain transgender women and non binary patients feel more aligned with their bodies.
 These procedures have extremely high rates of general satisfaction and satisfaction with sexual function when conducted by experienced surgeons in proper facilities with state-of-the-art techniques.
-Here we describe the techniques, staging and surgical results a patient can have undergoing a vaginoplasty, vulvoplasty (aka. “zero-depth vaginoplasty”), labiaplasty and penile-preserving vaginoplasty.
+Here we describe the techniques, staging and surgical results a patient can have undergoing a vaginoplasty, vulvaplasty (aka. “zero-depth vaginoplasty”), labiaplasty and penile-preserving vaginoplasty.
 We also explain eligibility requirements, costs and recovery guidelines.

 The bottom surgery procedures described in this article can help patients achieve one or more of the following results: